jasonvan/prexel/README.md

 ## Focus

+Working on one-line syntax
+Added spaces between Aggregation for easier processing

 Focus on completing the interpreter and then hook up to sublime plugin.
 Right now the focus should be on producing simple classes and aggregation to source code and pretty-printing

 ### Parser

+* Define a comprehensive grammar
+* Read up on AST

 #### Lexer